-

 Yes, according to Argentine criminal law, corporates can be held criminally liable.
 This is primarily governed, as could be seen, by Law No. 27,401, which establishes the legal framework for corporate criminal liability.
 According to that law, legal entities, including corporations, can be held criminally liable for certain offences committed either directly or indirectly on their behalf, interest, or benefit.
 The key offences include:

 In that sense, one of the critical aspects of the law is the implementation of adequate compliance programs.
-Corporations can mitigate or avoid liability if they have in place an effective compliance program that includes: a code of ethics; periodic training for employees and officers; internal policies to prevent and detect illegal acts; internal reporting mechanisms, and a person or body responsible for monitoring compliance.
+Corporations can mitigate or avoid liability according to Article 9 if they have in place an effective compliance program that includes: a code of ethics; periodic training for employees and officers; internal policies to prevent and detect illegal acts; internal reporting mechanisms, and a person or body responsible for monitoring compliance.

 Moreover, corporations can mitigate their liability by self-reporting the offence before the start of an investigation; cooperating with the investigation and providing evidence; and implementing or improving compliance programs post-offence.
 Otherwise, penalties for corporations found guilty of criminal offences can include fines (calculated as a percentage of the benefit obtained or the potential harm caused); suspension of activities; disqualification from participating in public bids or contracts; and even the cancellation of the legal entity’s registration, among other sanctions.